Alek Popov

+Biography

-Alek Popov was born in Sofia in 1966.
-He studied in the elite classical gymnasium in Sofia and later received M.A. in Bulgarian philology from the University of Sofia.
-He is an author of two novels.
+Alek Popov was born in Sofia on 16 January 1966.
+He studied in the elite classical gymnasium in Sofia and later received an M.A. in Bulgarian philology from the University of Sofia.
+He was an author of two novels.
 His first novel, Mission London, was translated to 12 languages and later the film based on the book was a great success and had a box office record high in Bulgaria, outperforming Avatar.
 His short stories have been translated into 11 languages, including English, German, and French.
 The English translation of Popov's "Mission London" was published by Istros Books, London in 2014.

+Popov died on 22 March 2024, at the age of 58.